 The findings of the study indicated that major rabi crops are affected from disease and pest and it may does severe damage to crops.

-Potato crop Disease.
+Disease-Pests of Potato Crop

-Late Blight of Potato: This is a dangerous disease caused by fungus in potato.
+Late Blight of Potato (Causal organism): This is a dangerous disease caused by fungus in potato.
 The menace of this disease is found on all parts of potato such as leaves, stem and bulbs.
-The possibility of this disease is increased when the season becomes cloudy, the temperature ranges from 10-20 degree Celsius and relative humidity is 80%.
+The possibility of this disease is increased when the season becomes cloudy, the temperature ranges from 10-20 degree celsius and relative humidity is 80%.

 Potato Beetle: The Colorado potato beetle (Leptinotarsa decemlineata) is a significant pest of potato, eggplant and pepper.
 When not controlled, Colorado potato beetle (CPB) can completely defoliate plants resulting in serious yield losses or even plant death.
 Beetles prefer to feed on potato, but will also use eggplant and other solanaceous crops.
 Both larval and adult life stages commonly cause damage to plants throughout the growing season.
 CPB is a persistent pest annually, once an infestation occurs beetle populations tend to increase annually.
 When potato is unavailable in the environment CPB can utilize alternate solanaceous host plants.

-Mustard Crop Disease:
+Disease of Mustard Crop :

-Alternaria blight: in this disease, dark brown colored spot are formed on leaves and pods which clearly appear as ring shaped on the leaves.
+Alternaria blight (Causal Organism): in this disease, dark brown colored spot are formed on leaves and pods which clearly appear as ring shaped on the leaves.
 In case of intense menace, the spots are jointed.
 This burns the whole leaf.